vivekanandpkr/vivekanandpkr/README.md

 - 👋 Hi, I’m @vivek
 - 👀 I’m interested in Data Science, Machine Learning and Quantum Computing.
-- 🌱 I’m doing my Masters in Artificial Intelligence in JKU University, Austria.
+- 🌱 I’m doing my Masters in Artificial Intelligence in JKU University.
 - 💞️ I’m looking to collaborate on any new disruptive technologies.